ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 ### Modern OSes

 We have reviewed the OS features in general.
 Now we will consider modern operating systems.
-Today you can pick any desktop OS and get very similar features.
+Today you can pick any OS and get very similar features.
 However, their developers follow different approaches.
 This leads to implementation difference that can be important for some users.

 There is the [**software architecture**](https://en.wikipedia.org/wiki/Software_architecture) term.
 It means the implementation aspects of the specific software and the solutions that led to them.